Hornetlabs/synchdb-docs/docs/en/user-guide/default_datatype_mapping.md

 * auto_increment: a flag indicating if the data type has auto_increment attribute.
 * size: the translated size value. -1: no change, 0: no size specified

-The default data type mapping entries can be overwritten by defining a object mapping rules with a rule file.
-See [object mapping rules](https://docs.synchdb.com/user-guide/transform_rule_file/) for more information.
+The default data type mapping entries can be overwritten by defining a object mapping rules.
+See [object mapping rules](https://docs.synchdb.com/user-guide/object_mapping_rules/) for more information.

 ## MySQL Default Data Type Mapping